-Since early 2014, I have regularly worked on a wide range of recording sessions - for films, television programmes for broadcasters and online services, video games, and at both large and small studios.
+Since early 2014, I have regularly worked on a wide range of recording sessions at both large and small studios - for concert music, films, television programmes for broadcasters and online services, and video games.

 A successful session is always my top priority.

 I only use materials that I know will be suitable in the studio environment, such as thick paper and soft tape to minimise the risk of extra noise when turning pages.

 My laser printer has the highest resolution currently available, ensuring that even dense scores with a small staff size are clear and readable.